top of page

 Please note that if you are older than State Pension age and have not applied for PIP before, you cannot apply.
 Instead, you can apply for “Attendance Allowance” (details below).

-Also, if you live in Dundee City, Perth and Kinross or the Western Isles, you need to apply for “Adult Disability Payment” (ADP) instead (details below).
+If you live in Scotland, you need to apply for “Adult Disability Payment” (ADP) instead at

 For more details about PIP re eligibility, how much you get, how to claim etc., click on this link: https://www.gov.uk/pip